laminas/laminas-authentication/docs/book/adapter/dbtable/credential-treatment.md

 ## Advanced Usage

-While the primary purpose of zend-authentication is **authentication** and not **authorization**, there are a few instances and problems that toe the line between which domain they fit.
+While the primary purpose of laminas-authentication is **authentication** and not **authorization**, there are a few instances and problems that toe the line between which domain they fit.
 Depending on how you've decided to explain your problem, it sometimes makes sense to solve what could look like an